ml4health/ml4health.github.io/README.md

-This repository contains all the source materials for NIPS ML4Health workshop website.
+This repository contains all the source materials for ML4Health Symposium and NuerIPS ML4Health workshop website.

+# Usage for 2022

+Creating new folder for a new year
+1. Copied the `2021_content` to `2022_content`.
+2. Edit homepage in `2022_content/pages/00_index.md`.
+Change the date, announcements, and sponsor, as appropriate.
+3. Update information in `2022/index.html`.
+Remove tabs for which information is currently unavailable e.g., speakers, schedule, etc. (You can add later).
+4. Change year in `Makefile`.
+Change link in `./index.html`.
+Switch years in `pelicanconf.py`

 # Usage for 2021